How to reduce the impact of Long Term Captial Gains Tax?

 Option2: Choose the right investment

-Since, Rs 1 lakh of Long-term gains are tax-free every year, at the end of every year, we can actually sell investments that would generate that many returns and immediately repurchase them.
-Though it may look a bit trivial, this can effectively save you Rs 10,000 every year.
+Since, Rs 1.25 lakh of Long-term gains are tax-free every year, at the end of every year, we can actually sell investments that would generate that much returns and immediately repurchase them.
+Though this may look a bit trivial things, but this can effectively save you Rs 15,625 every year.
 Hence, on a periodic basis, one should take advantage of the given exemption.

-This also means that the closed-ended funds and ELSS will not have this flexibility of selling units pertaining to 1 lakh capital gains every year.
-However, this exercise of selling units corresponding to 1lakh gains can be done for ELSS once, in every 3yrs.
+This also means that the closed-ended funds and ELSS will not have this flexibility of selling units pertaining to 1.25 lakh capital gains every year.
+However, this exercise of selling units corresponding to 1.25 lakh gains can be done for ELSS once, in every 3yrs.

 To summarise, long-term investments in equity markets is still the best way to achieve the long-term goals.
 However, one needs to be more diligent and has to take some periodic actions to make the best out of the given scenario.
 Also, there is a case to increase the monthly investments towards your long-term goals to achieve them.